VerzatileDev/University.212CR_TeachingMaterial/Session 7/README.md

 ### Loading a skybox

 * Download the base project.
+Always to Compile option to "x64".
 Open Skybox.cpp

 * Since a skybox is by itself just a cubemap, loading a skybox is to accept a vector of 6 texture locations.